buttermarkets/cfm-v1/README.md

 create 3 outcomes: Short, Long, Invalid.
 No facility is provided for trading Invalid tokens.

+A new version of conditional markets, called `InvalidlessConditionalScalarMarket` has been introduced that doesn't contain the invalid outcome and rather allocates payouts to default values in the invalid case.
+Correspondingly, a separate factory, `InvalidlessFlatCFMFactory`, expects the default payout values as input to the `createFlatCFM` function.

 ### bounty payments

 Reality bounties (and thus, `msg.value` forwarded by these contracts) are only